eggressive/aexivscanner/README.md

 python aex_tickers.py --investigate
 ```

-The system provides detailed diagnostics about where ticker symbols are being loaded from and can handle special cases for problematic tickers through a mapping system.
+The system provides detailed diagnostics about where ticker symbols are being loaded from and ensures consistent ticker data by using Euronext as the authoritative source.

 ## Output